0.25 Credits per Seminar

 Mentor: Felicia Hanosek

 Felicia loves teaching, especially watching student’s brains engage, find curiosity, and start to dig deep!
 She is especially passionate about media literacy, and the importance of knowing and recognizing worldviews and cultural paradigms that are not consistent with the gospel of Jesus Christ.
-She enjoys literature, cooking, studying Biblical Hebrew and watching her 17 year old son in mock trial competitions and 15 year old daughter’s volleyball games.
+She enjoys literature, cooking and studying Biblical Hebrew.
 The family loves music, the outdoors (hiking, camping, snowshoeing, beach trips, etc.) and travel of all kinds.